ruricolist/kiln/README.md

 5
 ```

-Common Lisp excels at solving big problems.
+Common Lisp is designed to solve big problems.
 Kiln makes it easy to reach for Common Lisp to solve *small* problems.
-Of course, small programs grow, so Kiln provides a smooth path from script to real program.

 See [INSTALL.md](./INSTALL.md) for installation instructions.